Police reveal where Daniel Khalife disappeared after Wandsworth prison escape

 Police reveal where terror suspect Daniel Khalife disappeared after Wandsworth prison escape

-Former solider Daniel Khalife managed to escape from underneath a delivery van somewhere between HMP Wandsworth and Upper Richmond Road, the Met Police have revealed.
+The route taken by the delivery van that Daniel Khalife was clinging to during his prison break has been revealed by police, as the nationwide manhunt continues.

-The 21-year-old terror suspect only had one hour and five minutes from the moment of his escape until the police stopped the van and searched the vehicle.
+The 21-year-old terror suspect only had one hour and five minutes from his escape at HMP Wandsworth at 7.32am until the police stopped the van and searched the vehicle at 8.37am.

-While no trace of Khalife was found inside the van, strappings were discovered which suggested he had been clinging on while it was exiting the prison gates.
+While no trace of Khalife was found inside the van, strappings were discovered which suggested he had been clinging on to its underside as it was exiting the prison gates.

-Commander Dominic Murphy, head of the Met Police’s Counter Terrorism Command said that the vehicle had exited the gates of HMP Wandsworth at 07.32am before turning right onto Heathfield Road.
+Commander Dominic Murphy, head of the Met Police’s Counter Terrorism Command, said that the vehicle had exited the gates of HMP Wandsworth at 07.32am, while Khalife’s absence was not noticed until 07.50am.

+The prison went into an immediate lockdown, with police alerted to the situation at 08.15am.

+After leaving the prison, the delivery van turned right onto Heathfield Road and left onto Magdalen Road.

-It then turned left onto Magdalen Road and left onto Trinity Road before heading up to the Wandsworth Road roundabout.
+It then travelled left onto Trinity Road before heading up to the Wandsworth Road roundabout.
 The vehicle then took the first exit to Swandon Way and left onto Old York Road which is near Wandsworth Town train station.

 The Bidfood delivery van then went left into Fairfield Street and then right onto Wandsworth High Street before heading straight ahead to West Hill which leads up to Upper Richmond Road.